-For the Eden Prairie kitchen pictured on the left, was essentially a remove and replace type of remodel.
+For the Eden Prairie kitchen pictured on the Right, was essentially a remove and replace type of remodel.
 The windows were existing, and new appliances were placed back in their original location.

 The big difference in this project were the cabinets.
 Main factor was style and layout.
 Which made a dramatic difference in the space.
 Along with the cabinets, the island changed it shape and direction in a big way.